Make memories with your family but stay within your budget with these ideas for how to plan a memory-filled staycation on a budget.

 3. PAY SOMEONE TO HELP WITH HOUSEWORK

 It can even be a friend’s daughter who wants to earn some extra money over the summer.
-But having someone around to do a few extra loads of laundry and run the dishwasher after dinner will give you even more time to relax and be with family.
+But having someone around to do a few extra loads of laundry and run the dishwasher after dinner will give you even more time to relax and be with your family.

 4. START A GARDEN